-In most cases one eye turns inward.
+In most cases one eye turns inwards.
 This is called congenital esotropia (sometimes called infantile esotropia).
-This common type of squint tends to run in some families.
-However, many children with congenital esotropia have no other family members affected.
+This type of squint can run in families, although many children with congenital esotropia have no other family members affected.

 Squint related to refractive errors

-However, in some cases, a squint is one feature of a more generalised genetic or brain condition.
+However, in some cases, a squint is one feature of a genetic or brain condition that also affects the child in other ways.
 Squints can occur in some children with cerebral palsy, Noonan's syndrome, Down's syndrome, hydrocephalus, brain injury or tumour, a rare type of eye cancer (called retinoblastoma) and several other conditions.

 If amblyopia is not treated before the age of about 7-8 years, the visual impairment usually remains permanent.